-- (9) Nevada Modified Sobek Procedure (NMSP) shall be performed by a Nevadaapproved laboratory, using a LECO-type analysis, in accordance with the most current update.
-The NMSP is a specific static test or acid-base accounting test. - (10) When static testing(9) characterization of Mined Materials falls withing one of the scenarios requiring kinetic testing, as set forth in the current version of the Division guidance document "Waste Rock, Overburden, and Ore Characterization and Evaluation," the Permittee shall notify the Division in writing within 10 days of receipt of the sample result, and either: - a.
-Initiate kinetic testing(11); or - b.
+- b.
 Request to waive kinetic testing for the individual samples.
-The request must be made in writing and must be approved in writing by the Division to be considered valid. - (11) Kinetic testing (humidity cell testing) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance (μS/cm) from a raw (coarse filtered) aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation (only if pH < 5 SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium.

-Following coarse filtration of the extract, each week shall be sampled for both Profile III(12) total recoverable metals, uranium (total recoverable), and Profile I dissolved metals; samples requiring uranium(4) and Profile III(12) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations (metals and general chemistry); samples for Profile I(1) metals shall be filtered, digested, and analyzed for the dissolved fraction; All analyses shall be performed on weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) by a Nevada-certified analytical laboratory for Profile I(1), uranium(4), and Profile III(12) parameters, as applicable, and specific conductance (μS/cm) and acidity and/or alkalinity shall be recorded as required by the extract pH;

-Final results reported shall include initial and final static test results(9), Profile I(1), uranium(4), and Profile III(12) analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
+The request must be made in writing and must be approved in writing by the Division to be considered valid. - (11) Kinetic testing (humidity cell testing) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance ( $\mu$ S/cm) from a raw (coarse filtered) aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation (only if pH < 5SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium.
+Following coarse filtration of the extract, each week shall be sampled for both Profile III(18) total recoverable metals, uranium (total recoverable), and Profile I dissolved metals; samples requiring uranium(4) and Profile III(18) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations (metals and general chemistry); samples for Profile I(1) metals shall be filtered, digested, and analyzed for the dissolved fraction; All analyses shall be performed on weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) by a Nevada-certified analytical laboratory for Profile $I^{(1)}$ , uranium(4), and Profile III(18) parameters, as applicable, and specific conductance $(\mu S/cm)$ and acidity and/or alkalinity shall be recorded as required by the extract pH; Final results reported shall include initial and final static test results(9), Profile I(1), uranium(4), and Profile III(18) analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
 The Division will not consider a request to terminate an HCT until at least week 20 data is available.
 Under no circumstance will the HCT be placed on 'hold' pending Division review.